hitchcockwill/react-component-scaffold-knowledge-admin/README.md

 After cloning, ***_cd_*** into react-component-scaffold-knowledge-admin and run `npm link`.

-Executing _ska component Croissant_ in the terminal inside knowledge-admin will create the following file structure populated with boilerplate in the Components folder.
+Executing _ska component Croissant_ in the terminal inside knowledge-admin will create the following file structure populated with boilerplate in the appropriate folders.

 ```
 $ ska component Croissant